mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 And for fun - Socket.IO
 -----------------------

 This is test of the node.js socket.io 0.8.7 server software.
-I just took existing application from [here](https://github.com/drewww/socket.io-benchmarking/).
+I just took existing server application from [here](https://github.com/drewww/socket.io-benchmarking/).

 Messages sent: